Frequently Asked Questions

 The City of Calgary will own Scotia Place.

 CSEC will lease, maintain, and operate Scotia Place.
-They are fully responsible for all maintenance and operations costs associated with Scotia Place for an initial 35-year term with the option to extend the term.
-They will manage all aspects of the building (from vendors, venue bookings, security of the building, etc.)., but The City of Calgary will retain full ownership.
+They are fully responsible for all maintenance and operations costs associated with the event centre for the 35-year term with the option to extend.
+They will manage all aspects of the building (from vendors, venue bookings, security of the building, etc.), but The City of Calgary will retain full ownership.

 This partnership reflects the current partnership between The City of Calgary and CSEC for the Saddledome.